Expand VMware Storage for FydeOS

 This tutorial provides a detailed, step-by-step walkthrough for users looking to expand the storage capacity of FydeOS running on VMware.
 For those who prefer a visual demonstration, we also offer a tutorial video.

-This initial step involves adjusting your VMware virtual machine settings to allocate additional storage space to your FydeOS virtual disk.
+- Increasing Virtual Disk Capacity in VMware Settings- This initial step involves adjusting your VMware virtual machine settings to allocate additional storage space to your FydeOS virtual disk.
 The procedure varies slightly depending on whether you are using Windows or macOS as your host operating system.
-Please select your operating system below for specific instructions:
+Please select your operating system below for specific instructions: - For Windows Hosts-

 Power Off FydeOS: In VMware, right-click on your FydeOS virtual machine in the library and select “Power” > “Shut Down.”